Although at Low Levels, Soybean Aphids Are in Northeast Nebraska

 Soybean aphids injure soybeans by removing plant sap with their needle-like mouthparts.
 Symptoms of soybeans infested by soybean aphid may include yellowed, distorted leaves and stunted plants.
 A charcoal-colored residue also may be present on the plants.
 This is sooty mold that grows on the honeydew that aphids excrete.
 Honeydew by itself makes leaves appear shiny.
 Soybean plants appear to be most vulnerable to aphid injury during the early reproductive stages.
 Heavy aphid infestations during these stages can cause reduced pod and seed counts.

 Soybean Aphid Occurrence in Nebraska

-Soybean aphids have been reported in most soybean-producing regions of Nebraska, although the highest and most economically damaging populations typically occur in northeast Nebraska.
+Soybean aphids have been reported in most soybean producing regions of Nebraska, although the highest and most economically damaging populations typically occur in northeastern Nebraska.

 In much of the soybean aphid’s range, northeast and further east of Nebraska, significant aphid infestation has often begun during vegetative stages of soybean.
 These infestations then undergo rapid population growth to reach high populations during the flowering stages (R1, R2).
 During most years in Nebraska, however, very few aphids have been found during the vegetative stages.
-This may be due, in part, to a lack of the soybean aphid’s overwintering host, common buckthorn, in Nebraska compared to states further east and north.
+This may be in part because in Nebraska we have less of the soybean aphid’s overwintering host, common buckthorn, than in states further east and north.
 We usually find a few in late June to early July, but it is usually mid-July before we begin to regularly find aphids, while soybeans are entering or in R3 (beginning pod stage).

 For treatment recommendations, including products and timing, see Soybean Aphid Scouting and Management.